Want to learn how to teach a child to study independently? This article shares great tips to help your child with how to learn independently!

 4. Encourage them to practice for tests

-Most learners start reviewing the day before a test.
-And this is not the best method to prepare for a test.
+Most learners start reviewing the day before a test, but this is not the best method to prepare for a test.
+If you’re wondering how to make a child study at home and successfully prepare for a test?
 You need to encourage your child to test their comprehension regularly by completing practice tests.
 Ask your child to review questions and answer them aloud so that you can ensure that they’ve understood the material.

 5. Help them avoid cramming